Neuropathy of the foot is quite a common problem suffered by many individuals who have some form of Neuropathy or even Diabetes.

 - This shoe features the famous 5 Gen cushioning system that Skechers shoes offer.

-- There is a Shock absorbing lightweight midsole.
+- There is a shock-absorbing, lightweight midsole.

 - The durable outsole ensures excellent grip and traction.